peterhost/growlrender-maya-mentalray/README.md

    *options* :

 		   START/STOP DAEMON :
 		    by default, calling growlrender will start/restart the daemon.
 If you wish to stop it, use the --stop option

 		   --stop      stops the last running growlrender daemon --status    tells if growlrender is running
+		   -q --quiet  growlrender doesn't print status messages to STDOUT.

-       NOTIFICATIONS :
+		   GROWL NOTIFICATIONS :
-       --debug   turn on 'debug' notifications     (default off) --warn    turn on 'warn' notifications      (default off) --info    turn on 'info' notifications      (default off) --error   turn on 'error' notifications     (default off) --progr   turn on 'progress' notifications  (default off) --all     turn on ALL notifications
+		   --debug   turn on 'debug' notifications     (default off) --warn    turn on 'warn' notifications      (default off) --info    turn on 'info' notifications      (default off) --error   turn on 'error' notifications     (default off) --progr   turn on 'progress' notifications  (default off)

+		   --all     turn on ALL notifications
 		   --progranderr   turn on 'progress', 'error', 'warn'
+		   --debug   also show uncaught notifications  (default is off)

 		   --sticky  growl notifications are sticky    (default is off, except for FATAL or SUCCESS which
 		                                                are always sticky )

-       --debug   also show uncaught notifications  (default is off)

 		   ALERTS:
-       -q --quiet       growlrender doesn't print anything to STDOUT, to your wall, and doesn't play any sound

 		   if the growl daemon is stopped or crashes by itslef :
+		    -gf --growl-check-freq            frenquency in seconds of checks for the main GROWL service
-        -nwh --no-whinny-on-growl-crash   won't play the sound alert -nwa --no-wall-alert              won't send the 'wall' message --keepalive       		growlrender won't exit if the main growl daemon crashes, or is disabled.
-No whinny, no wall alert.
+		    -nk --no-keepalive                tells growlrender to exit whenever the main growl daemon crashes,or is disabled.
-        --keepalive-noisy 		same but ALL alerts are active.
+		    -w --wall-notify-on-growl-crash       sends alert to 'wall'
+		    -s --sound-notify-on-growl-crash      plays a sound alert
+		    -sw --all-notify-on-growl-crash       both of the preceding

 		   OTHERS :
 		   --growltimeout=xxx   set the number of nanoseconds between two consecutive growl notifications of one given type.
 Lower than 300000 is hazardous

 		   -? -h --help    print this message

    *NB* :